 Head-Butt: The pugilist slams her head into her enemy’s head, leaving her foe reeling.
 If the attack hits and the foe is of the same size or one size smaller than the pugilist, the pugilist can make a free combat maneuver check against the target of this strike (using the base attack bonus of the attack used to hit the foe).
 If the foe is not of the same creature type as the pugilist, the pugilist takes a –8 penalty on this check.
 If the check is successful, the target is staggered for 1 round.
 Creatures without a discernible head are not affected by this style strike (subject to GM discretion).

 Knockback Kick: The pugilist attempts to knock her foe back with a powerful kick.
 If the attack hits, the pugilist can attempt a free combat maneuver check against the foe (using the base attack bonus of the attack used to hit the foe).
 If the check is successful, the foe is knocked 10 feet directly away from the pugilist.
-This distance increases by 10 feet for every 5 by which the check exceeds the foe’s CMD, to a maximum distance equal to the pugilist’s fast movement bonus.
+This distance increases by 10 feet for every 5 by which the check exceeds the foe’s CMD, to a maximum distance equal to the pugilist’s base movement speed.
 This movement does not provoke an attack of opportunity.
 The foe stops moving if it strikes another creature, barrier, or otherwise solid object.
 The creature is not knocked prone by this movement.

 Leg Sweep: The pugilist attempts to sweep her foe’s leg, knocking the opponent down.
 If the attack hits, the pugilist can make a free trip attempt against the target of this strike (using the base attack bonus of the attack used to hit the foe).
 This trip attempt does not provoke an attack of opportunity.